eddycaldas/JS-animate-string/READEME.md

-Write a JavaScript program to display the current date, day and time in the following format.
+ Write a JavaScript function to print the contents of the current window.
-Today is : Friday.
-Current time is : 4 PM : 50 : 22